-Erin Eggers Fidler joined the Sports rehab staff in 2005 and is now the clinic director.
+Erin Eggers Fidler joined the Sports rehab staff in 2005.
 She received her undergraduate degree from Washington and Lee University and her Master’s in Physical therapy from the University of Delaware.
 Prior to joining LOC, Erin worked in a sports rehab facility in New York City, where she concentrated on running and sports injuries.
 She has continued her education courses concentrating in spine disorders, sports medicine and numerous other orthopaedic conditions.
 Erin is also certified in ASTYM therapy and uses this expertise to treat a variety of chronic soft tissue disorders.
-Erin is married to John and has one son, Jack.
+Erin is married to John and has 3 sons, Jack, Benjamin, and Daniel.
 In her spare time, Erin enjoys running and being outdoors.

 Patrick Thompson is the newest to join the LOC staff.
 He is a native of Louisville and a 1996 graduate of the University of Louisville Physical Therapy School.
 His area of expertise is in orthopaedics especially disorders of the spine.
 He also has experience in acute care and aquatic therapy.
 He is a certified clinical instructor with American Physical Therapy Associations and enjoys working with students.
 He is married to Karen, also a physical therapist, and has 5 children.
 In his spare time, he enjoys playing golf, traveling and spending time with his family.